Thinking Green: Economic Strategy for the 21st Century

 No single sector affects more people and industries than energy, and none is more deeply affected by the disposition of government.
 An authority on the changes that are coming in U.S. and world energy consumption, CAROL BROWNER analyzes the regulatory and economic pressures that are driving changes in consumption and use, and how this will affect businesses.
 She offers a pragmatic assessment on the need for energy to drive economies and how this need will be driven by practical approaches.

-Carol M. Browner is a Distinguished Senior Fellow at The Center for American Progress and Senior of Counsel at Covington & Burling.
-Ms. Browner is Chair of the League of Conservation Voters board, and serves on the Bunge Limited Board of Directors, and the Global Ocean Commission.
-She joined Compology, a waste metering company, as their top sustainability advisor.
+Carol M. Browner is Senior of Counsel at Covington & Burling.
+Ms. Browner is Chair of the League of Conservation Voters board, and serves on the Bunge Limited Board of Directors and First Student an EQT portfolio company

 From 1993 to 2001, Browner served as the administrator of the Environmental Protection Agency.
 As administrator, she adopted the most stringent air-pollution standards in our nation’s history, set a fine-particle clean air standard for the first time, and spearheaded the reauthorization of the Safe Drinking Water Act, as well as the Food Quality Protection Act.

-From 1991 to 1993, Ms. Browner served as secretary of environmental regulation in Florida, where she launched the largest ecological restoration project ever attempted in the United States to restore the natural flow of water to the Everglades.
+From 1991 to 1993, Browner served as secretary of environmental regulation in Florida, where she launched the largest ecological restoration project ever attempted in the United States to restore the natural flow of water to the Everglades.

 Browner serves on the Board of Directors of the Center for American Progress and was a founding board member of the organization.